kareman/SwiftShell/README.md

 try runAndPrint(bash: "cmd1 arg | cmd2 arg")
 ```

-Runs a shell command just like you would in the terminal.
-If the command returns with a non-zero exit code it will throw a ShellError.

-_The name may seem a bit cumbersome, but it explains exactly what it does.
-SwiftShell never prints anything without explicitly being told to._
+Run a shell command just like you would in the terminal.
+The name may seem a bit cumbersome, but it explains exactly what it does.
+SwiftShell never prints anything without explicitly being told to.

 #### In-line